juanmtz03/azure-network-protocols/README.md

 [![Screen Shot](https://github.com/user-attachments/assets/8919c447-7e87-45fa-8598-26af70648a03)](https://youtu.be/2_FNf9q3QTc)

+<h2>Configuring a Firewall (Network Security Group):</h2>

+  - Initiate a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu VM.
+  - Open the Network Security Group (NSG) of Ubuntu VM, and disable incoming (inbound) ICMP traffic.
+  - Back in the Windows 10 VM:
+    - Observe the ICMP traffic in Wireshark and the command line Ping activity (the ping should stop working).
+  - Re-enable ICMP traffic for the Network Security Group your Ubuntu VM is using.
+  - Back in the Windows 10 VM:
+    - Observe the ICMP traffic in Wireshark and the command line Ping activity (the ping should start working again).
+  - Stop the ping activity.

+## Observe SSH Traffic
+- Log back into the `windows-vm`.
+- In Wireshark, start a packet capture.
+- Filter for SSH traffic only.
+- From your Windows 10 VM, SSH into your Ubuntu Virtual Machine using its private IP address:
+  - Open PowerShell and type: `ssh labuser@<private IP address>`
+- Type commands (username, password, etc.) into the Linux SSH connection and observe the SSH traffic in Wireshark.
+- Exit the SSH connection by typing `exit` and pressing [Enter].

+## Observe DHCP Traffic
+- Back in Wireshark, filter for DHCP traffic only.
+- From your Windows 10 VM, issue your VM a new IP address from the command line:
+  - Open PowerShell as admin and run: `ipconfig /renew`
+- Observe the DHCP traffic appearing in Wireshark.

+## Observe DNS Traffic
+- Back in Wireshark, filter for DNS traffic only.
+- From your Windows 10 VM, use `nslookup` to resolve the IP addresses for `google.com` and `disney.com`:
+  - Open the command line and type: `nslookup google.com` and `nslookup disney.com`.
+- Observe the DNS traffic in Wireshark.

+## Observe RDP Traffic
+- Back in Wireshark, filter for RDP traffic only (`tcp.port == 3389`).
+- Observe the immediate, non-stop spam of traffic.
+- **Why does RDP traffic constantly spam?**
+  - RDP (Remote Desktop Protocol) constantly streams live data between two computers, so traffic is always being transmitted.

 <h2>Observe SSH Traffic</h2>
 <p>
 First, I created an Azure Tenant and Subscription in Azure.
 After logging into the Azure portal, the dashboard should appear with no existing Resource Groups.